 - Legal fees

 When employers abuse their power and the at-will employment laws, employees deserve the right to take action.
-Employees utilize the at-will laws by firing employees without providing a notice, and they feel they don’t have to have a reason.
+Employees utilize the at-will laws by firing employees without providing notice, and they feel they don’t have to have a reason.
 Proving that an illegal reason exists can be difficult to do on your own, so it’s important to obtain legal counsel who knows how to help in your time of need.

-At Aegis Law Firm, we work diligently to help you feel confident in a wrongful death lawsuit.
+At Aegis Law Firm, we work diligently to help you feel confident in a wrongful termination lawsuit.
 We’ll protect your rights at all times, going above and beyond to pursue compensation when you need it most and hold your employer accountable.
 Our Irvine employment attorneys are here for you throughout the process.
 Trust in us to be your voice.

 We’re ready to help you discuss your case.
-Call our firm today at (800) 543-4829 and let us be your trusted partners throughout the complex legal matters.
+Call our firm today at (800) 543-4829 and let us be your trusted partners throughout complex legal matters.
 We offer free consultations so you can get the answers you need!